medsuet/Xcelerium-IC-Design-Training/Zawaher/Signed_Comb_Multiplier/Readme.md

-# Counter (counts upto 13)
+# Combination Signed Multiplier

 ## Overview
-  This repository contains an implementation of 4 bit Counter that counts upto 13.
+  This repository contains an implementation of 16 bit signed multiplier but can be used for any size by changing the width of inputs and output in the header file.

 ## Languages Used
   * System Verilog